-Depending on its severity, the treatment for a car accident injury may involve multiple surgeries, intensive physical therapy, or ongoing care and assistance from nurses.
-It is important to ensure that the victim’s medical costs and out-of-pocket losses are properly calculated, especially in the event of a permanent or catastrophic injury, which is where having legal guidance becomes essential.
-Types of car accident injury claims that the Rice, Murtha & Psoras can assist you with include:
+Depending on its severity, the treatment for a car accident injury may involve multiple surgeries, intensive physical therapy, or ongoing care and assistance from nurses. it is important to ensure that the victim’s medical costs and out-of-pocket losses are properly calculated, especially in the event of a permanent or catastrophic injury, which is where having legal guidance becomes essential.
+Types of car accident injury claims that Rice, Murtha & Psoras can assist you with include:

 - Amputation injuries